Bimal Kumar Bose: Life and career

-Bose is an innovator, educator, and mentor to many members of the industry all over the world.
-He has been a reference for many engineers and scientists working in the area of power electronics and motor drives.
+Bose has contributed to research in power electronics and motor drives, and his work has been cited n studies within these fields.

 Bose has contributed to the global promotion of power electronics by his books, publications, patents, tutorials, invited seminars and keynote speeches around the world.
 In an article "Eleven Years in Corporate Environment" he writes: "Research ideas do not necessarily come within the 8 a.m. to 5 p.m. work day office.
 The thoughts linger most of the time beyond the office hours, and often new ideas come when I am taking bath, walking alone in the evening, or even in the midnight when I suddenly wake up with the flash of new idea.
 There is no difference between scientific research and transcendental meditation.".
 Bose is a powerful presence in the world of power electronics.
 Dr. Bimal Bose received the Honorary Doctor of Science degree from the President of India, Pranab Mukherjee, on 19 January 2013.

 The IEEE Industrial Electronics Society Magazine published a special issue (June 2009) "Honoring Dr. Bimal Bose and Celebrating His Contributions in Power Electronics."

 The IEEE Industrial Electronics Society (IES) established the annual Dr. Bimal Bose Energy systems Award from 2014 which was funded by IES and IEEE Foundation.